 Employment Tribunals were originally established to provide quick and simple resolution to difficulties arising in the workplace without it being necessary to have recourse to lawyers.
 Employment Law has become vastly more complicated in the intervening years, so much so that it is now advisable to seek advice and/or representation.

-Employment Tribunals comprise a panel of three adjudicators.
-Each has an Employment Judge who is legally qualified and two lay members, one selected after consultation with organisations representative of Employers and one selected after consultation with organisations representative of Employees.
+Claims to employment Tribunals comprise are are usually heard by an Employment Judge who is legally qualified and two lay members, one selected after consultation with organisations representative of Employers and one selected after consultation with organisations representative of Employees.

 Employment Tribunals deal with claims for unfair dismissal, redundancy, disputes over wages, discrimination claims and most employment related claims.